 Key West Travel Planning

-Direct flights or connections to Key West International Airport are now available from a host of Florida cities.
-However, please check with the airlines for the latest flight and route information.
+Direct flights or connections to Key West International Airport are available from many cities.
+Please check with the airlines for the latest flight and route information.

 Once you arrive at Key West International Airport, there are several means of available transportation and because Key West is a small island, it won't cost you much to be taken anywhere.